 - Three cases of a partial hysterectomy to only remove their uterus (possibly fallopian tubes also).
 Yet instead, there was the removal of their ovaries, leaving them completely infertile;

 - One occurrence of the wrong area of a breast getting a biopsy, greatly increasing the risk of cancer misdiagnosis, and;

 - 21 instances in which removal of the wrong teeth occurred.

 Examples included nine occasions when a central guidewire was not removed; one instance of a surgical glove being left behind in a patient; and four occasions when a surgical needle remains.

 There were 13 occurrences of the wrong type of implant or prosthesis, and 18 times when the incorrect lens was.
 Three reported occasions involved the insertion of an incorrect stent.

 Wrong route of administration of medication

-The highest number of cases during this time was when medicine via an epidural was administered intravenously instead.
+Most cases during this time occur when medicine via an intravenous epidural occurs.

 Other types of Never Events include:

 - Chest or neck entrapment in bed rails.